Applications for M.A. Programs

-For students whose previous degrees were conducted in a language other than English: Official TOEFL results (minimum scores Paper-based: 637, Computer-based: 270 and Internet-based: 110) or IELTS Academic (minimum score 7) or DuoLingo English Test results.
+For students whose previous degrees were conducted in a language other than English: Official TOEFL results (minimum scores Paper-based: 637, Computer-based: 270 and Internet-based: 110) or IELTS Academic (minimum score 7) or DuoLingo English Test results (minimum score 130).
 An academic writing sample is strongly recommended to demonstrate the candidate's mastery of the language and critical thinking skills.

 Recommended for Merit Scholarship Applicants

-The admissions committee highly recommends that all candidates submit a sample of academic writing demonstrating research abilities to be taken into consideration both during the admissions and merit scholarship selection process.
+The admissions committee highly recommends that all candidates submit a sample of academic writing demonstrating research abilities.
+This will be taken into consideration during both the admissions process and the merit scholarship selection process.